 Key areas of focus for the project include the Key West and Lamefoot South targets.
 Drilling at Key West has returned intercepts of one meter grading 4.5 g/t gold, 2.3 meters grading 3.9 g/t gold and 1.07 meters grading 19.4 g/t gold.
 The Lamefoot South target meanwhile hosts a 400-meter by 400-meter area located 280 meters south of the historic Lamefoot mine.

-Adamera also holds three additional projects in Washington State: Empire Creek, Flag Hill and Talisman.
+Adamera also holds 100% interest in three additional projects in Washington State: Empire Creek, Flag Hill and Talisman.
 The Empire Creek and Flag Hill properties are also within the Republic gold district and are located near Kinross’ Kettle River mill and K2 mine.
 Both properties have returned one-meter intercepts grading 41 g/t gold.
-Adamera intends to conduct drill programs on the properties in the near term.
+Adamera intends to conduct drill programs on the properties in 2020.